ArshiaAA9/sudoku/README.md

 # Controls
 Use 1-9 numbers to make a move in empty cells.
-Move with WASD or arrow keys to move.
+Move with WASD or arrow keys.